School of Natural Sciences and Mathematics

 Biotechnology captures the exciting possibilities made possible by the decoding of the human genome and by the advances in bioanalytical instrumentation, and the field is projected for continued rapid growth.
 The MS in Biotechnology is designed so that students may enter the program with a wide range of prior disciplinary backgrounds, prepare for and take the four core courses, and, by choice from a wide range of approved electives, tailor the remainder of the degree program to their career opportunities.
 In this manner, students may develop areas of additional depth in fields such as:

-The MS in Biotechnology requires 36 semester credit hours of courses, typically twelve courses of three semester credit hours each.
-Students may also elect to prepare and defend a thesis; more than 36 semester credit hours may be required for such a program.
+The MS in Biotechnology requires 36 hours of courses, typically twelve courses of three semester hours each.
+Students may also elect to prepare and defend a thesis; more than 36 hours may be required for such a program.

-The MS in Biotechnology is administered by the Department of Molecular and Cell Biology.
-Students seeking further information or advisement should contact the Molecular and Cell Biology Department office.
+The MS in Biotechnology is administered by the Department of Biological Sciences.
+Students seeking further information or advisement should contact the Biological Sciences Department office.

 The core consists of four courses: BIOL 5376 Applied Bioinformatics, BIOL 5381 Genomics, BIOL 6373 Proteomics, and BIOL 6384 Biotechnology Laboratory.
+BIOL 6384 Biotechnology Laboratory is a skills based course.
+Students must show that they have adequate laboratory skills in order to enroll in BIOL 6384.
 Students enrolled in the MS in Biotechnology program will have priority for enrollment in BIOL 6384.
-Students who can demonstrate that they have acquired the material and/or skills in a core course may petition the Committee on Biotechnology for permission to substitute an approved elective course.

 Every student admitted to the MS in Biotechnology program shall consult with the program advisor(s) and develop a mutually agreed degree plan.
 All requests for deviations from the degree program described in this catalog shall be discussed first with a program advisor, who will forward the request to the Committee on Biotechnology for decision.